FredKSchott/fflip/README.md

 ## Usage

 - `.config(options) -> void`: Configure fflip (see below)
-- `.isFeatureEnabledForUser(user, featureName) -> boolean`: Return true/false if featureName is enabled for user
+- `.userHasFeature(user, featureName) -> boolean`: Return true/false if featureName is enabled for user
-- `.getFeaturesForUser(user) -> Object`: Return object of true/false for all features for user
+- `.userFeatures(user) -> Object`: Return object of true/false for all features for user
 - `.reload() -> void`: Force a reload (if loading features dynamically)
 - `.express(app) -> void`: Connect with an Express app or router (see below)